 UML Communication Diagram Template

-Get a complete snapshot of how every object in your program interacts with all the others.
+Get a big-picture snapshot of how every object in your program interacts with each other using a communication diagram template.

 About the UML Communication Diagram Template